grassrootseconomics/org-website/content/Blog/grassroots-support.md

 Grassroots Economics has been building on the **Ethereum Ecosystem** since 2018.
 The Ethereum blockchain has proven to be a **decentralized and reliable foundation** for community-driven economies.

 💎 **Why stake?**
-Staking allows you to earn rewards while **simultaneously supporting Grassroots Economics** by directing a portion of your staking rewards toward our projects.
+Staking allows you to earn rewards while **simultaneously supporting Grassroots Economics** by directing a portion of your staking rewards toward seeding community pools.

 🔗 **Stake Ethereum (ETH) and send staking returns to Grassroots Economics:**
 👉 [**Stake ETH for Impact**](https://grassroots.impactstake.com/)